 You can also watch and record Live TV with Plex, or you can record, pause, rewind and schedule programs using the Kodi/XBMC add-on or compatible third-party DVR software.

 Promising review: “So far it’s been perfect.
 I’m using Plex being I have a lifetime pass and it’s better than the Homerun app, which isn’t even available for Apple TV.
 Much smaller size than I figured it to be.
-I have replaced my Tablo, which was costing me $5 a month.”By clicking our links, you’re supporting our research.
-As an Amazon Associate, we earn a small commission from qualifying purchases.
-Recommendations are not part of any business incentives.
+I have replaced my Tablo, which was costing me $5 a month.”We may receive a commission when you buy through our links, but our reporting and recommendations are always independent and objective.